College of Arts, Humanities, and Social Sciences at University of Maryland - Baltimore County

 Each Peaceworker Fellow works in a part-time (20 hrs./wk.) community based position focused as closely as possible on the area of social concern to which they are drawn.
 Peaceworker community service placements are diverse, ranging from positions engaged in direct service (leading afterschool youth programs or neighborhood services programs, for example) to others serving indirectly (researching best practices and policies, or conducting evaluations for a partner organization).
 In addition, some fellows work with partners on the UMBC campus that serve a social mission that aligns closely with the Peaceworker values.

 We partner with organizations small and large focused upon meeting diverse social needs including: literacy and education, youth services, public health, homelessness and poverty, inter-cultural/international services, and community development.
 Fellows work in these placements serves not only the Greater Baltimore community but also constitutes an opportunity for experiential learning, allowing Fellows to develop practical and professional skills and gain first hand knowledge of the complex social problems confronting the United States and its cities today.

 Service placements are required for the full two years and are correlated with the Peaceworkers graduate study.
 Integration of community service and academic learning in the form of traditional topic research, program evaluation, and participatory action research are highly encouraged.

 Jobs for program alumni

-RPCVs apply separately to Graduate Program (please follow their requirements and timeline) and to the Shriver Peaceworker Fellows Program (please follow our requirements and timeline listed here): http://shrivercenter.umbc.edu/shriver-peaceworker/applying-to-the-program/ Fellowships are awarded in early April and require admission to a participating graduate program.
+RPCVs apply separately to Graduate Program (please follow their requirements and timeline) and to the Shriver Peaceworker Fellows Program (please follow our requirements and timeline listed here): http://shrivercenter.umbc.edu/shriver-peaceworker/applying-to-the-program/ Fellowships are awarded in April and May and require admission to a participating graduate program.